 As you may or may not know, last week I made my “big decision.”
 I publicly announced which of my 7 then seven week old puppies I was going to keep for my own.

 Tomorrow night I will be hosting a “coaching call” for my “Puppy Peaks” members.
 There I will share more details on why I picked Momentum.
-I am opening this session up to anyone who wants to join us – just click this link to register with us.
-In the end the decision was easy as one puppy absolutely stole my heart.
+In the end, the decision was easy as one puppy absolutely stole my heart.

 The puppy formerly known as “Genie” is now officially named “Say Yes to the Game ChangeRR.”